hadronized/codingame-unleash-the-geek/README.md

 ## v0.3

 - [ ] When no ore data is available, we shouldn’t go too far away to unburry.
+This is fixed via a _permanent snapshot_ of the cells.
+That is the same thing as the grid of cells but instead of showing the current live version of the map, it keeps memory of thing we knew was there.
+That should allow for several cool optimizations.
 - [ ] Handle overcrowded ore cell dispatch.
 - [x] We can untag dangerous cell and make them safe back by storing the amount of ore for each dangerous zone: at every turn, we look at each bad zone and check whether the value has decreased.